This post was originally published on this site

 If you’re trying to decide whether or not to use TikTok to market your business, you should absolutely consider it.
 Although there is a hefty list of to-do’s to consider before committing to using TikTok for your business, if the process is not taken seriously, it can end up costing you a lot of time and money.

-If you have the time to dedicate yourself to learning about creating on TikTok for your business, you should certainly consider investing the effort to use it.
-Learning how to consistently create high-quality TikTok content has the potential to exponentially increase online traffic and to your business.
+If you have the time to dedicate yourself to learning about creating content on TikTok for your business, you should certainly consider investing the effort to use it.
+Learning how to consistently create high-quality TikTok content has the potential to exponentially increase online traffic and sales to your business.

 The Hits

 TikTok is exceptionally great for reaching target audiences between the ages of 16 and 24.
 If your business offers services or products for this demographic, you will definitely want to look into building a business profile on the platform.
 The best way to market to this audience is through two primary types of content: humorous or educational.
-If you don’t deliver in one of these two ways, your profile’s performance will stagnate, if not decline completely.
+If you don’t deliver content in one of these two ways, your profile’s performance will stagnate, if not decline completely.
 Remember, you aren’t married to only creating one of these content types, but mastering at least one is key.

 Using my own dentistry business, for example, I try to provide a mixture of both.
-When I got started on TikTok, I predominantly created that was comedic.
+When I first got started on TikTok, I predominantly created content that was comedic.
 I quickly grew a lot of followers and eventually obtained a captured audience, which allowed me to start posting more educational content.
 This often looks like answering questions my followers have about my job and also providing tips on best hygiene practices at home for anyone.

 ADVERTISEMENT

 The primary component to understand when starting to utilize TikTok for your business is how much time it requires to create content.
-Because TikTok is a video-only platform, planning and creation can take hours, and determining the best time to post it can require a lot of strategic thinking weeks in advance.
+Because TikTok is a video-only platform, content planning and creation can take hours, and determining the best time to post it can require a lot of strategic thinking weeks in advance.
 This is where effective content calendars and content management software will become crucial.

-When it comes to ideation, its difficulty changes every week, if not every day.
+When it comes to content ideation, its difficulty changes every week, if not every day.
 Depending on your business’s niche, you can monitor trends for ideas and mimic other users’ posts by adapting the core elements of the content to something more specific to the type of content you post.
 However, in a niche like music, for example, you may face a higher intensity competition, where posting content inspired by a trend isn’t enough.
 In this case, it may be that the trend-inspired post will only perform well if you deliver it better than anyone else, which won’t be known until after it’s posted.
 But it only takes one post to gain enough popularity or go viral for any profile to gain a massive increase in following and engagement.

 The Misses